The semiclassical energy density of kinks and solitons: Introduction

 It is important to note that once the scale in the parametrix and the finite renormalization ambiguities are fixed, one has fixed a renormalization prescription on all backgrounds simultaneously, i.e., for all (globally hyperbolic) spacetimes and all possible $\mu^2(x)$.
 In this way, it is meaningful to say that two renormalization prescriptions on different backgrounds are the same (namely when the scale in the parametrix and all remaining finite redefinitions are the same).

 Hadamard point-split renormalization is not limited to quantum field theory on curved spacetimes, but is applicable quite generally to quantum field theory in non-trivial background fields (it was in fact originally suggested by Dirac \cite{Dirac34} in the context of QED in background electromagnetic fields, see also \cite{SchlemmerZahn} for the historical context).
-It was for example used to compute the vacuum polarization and the energy density of fermions or scalars in a constant electric field in $1+1$ dimensions \cite{SchlemmerZahn, WernerssonZahn}, or for computing semi-classical corrections to the energy of rotating strings \cite{OpenStrings, ClosedStrings}, in agreement with results obtained previously via the Polchinski-Strominger action \cite{HellermanSwanson}.
+On a flat background with no further background fields (as in the region between the plates in a Casimir setup), the Hadamard parametrix is essentially the vacuum two-point function, so the prescription \eqref{eq:PointSplitRenormalization} coincides with the usual prescription for the determination of local Casimir energy densities, see \cite{Fulling, Milton}, for example.
+In the context of non-trivial background fields, Hadamard point-split renormalization was for example used to compute the vacuum polarization and the energy density of fermions or scalars in a constant electric field in $1+1$ dimensions \cite{SchlemmerZahn, WernerssonZahn}, or for computing semi-classical corrections to the energy of rotating strings \cite{OpenStrings, ClosedStrings}, in agreement with results obtained previously via the Polchinski-Strominger action \cite{HellermanSwanson}.